MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 ![](../images/part27/21.png)

-And voila, the `github-ci` user has been successfully created.
-It is added to the deployment group, and the access key for programmatic access is also available.
-We can now copy and add it to Github secrets.
+And voilà, the `github-ci` user has been successfully created.
+It is added to the `deployment` group, and the access key for programmatic access is also available.
+We can now copy and add it to GitHub Secrets.

 ![](../images/part27/22.png)

-So let's open our Simple bank Github repository.
+So let's open our `Simple bank` GitHub repository.
 Open the `Settings` tab, and select `Secrets` section on the left-hand side menu.
-Github Secrets are environment variables that are encrypted, and can be used to provide some sensitive input data to Github Actions.
+GitHub Secrets are environment variables that are encrypted, and can be used to provide some sensitive input data to GitHub Actions.
 There are 2 types of secret.
 First, the environment secrets, which will only be available to one specific environment.
 It is used when you want to have different secret values for different environments, such as testing, staging, or production...
 And the